Rezonnn/Moodlog-Mobile-App/README.md

 A clean, modern **mobile app** built with **Expo + React Native** that lets you quickly log your mood with an optional note and see your recent entries in a filtered list.

-This is perfect to showcase **mobile development** skills on your GitHub.

 ---

 ## ✨ Features